vicramon/ember-tutorial/chapters/creating-the-rails-api.md

 ## The Rails Serializer

 Add the serializer.
-Note that you need to list out all the attributes you want to serialize into JSON and send to Ember.
+You need to list out all the attributes you want to serialize into JSON and send to Ember:

 ```ruby
 # app/serializers/lead.rb